Associate Degree Nursing (RN)

 REGN 1 & 2 PRE-CLASS INFORMATION & ASSIGNMENTS

 Each semester of the ADN Nursing program is packed with important content and learning opportunities.
-There is little time to devote to allowing the student to acclimate to the learning environment, becoming familiar with the web-enhanced structure of the class and MOODLE, and for organizing an effective study schedule.
+There is little time to devote to allowing the student to acclimate to the learning environment, becoming familiar with the web-enhanced structure of the class and Canvas, and for organizing an effective study schedule.
 Therefore, the faculty and staff have prepared activities, materials, and actual class assignments that the student is expected to accomplish prior to the start of the semester.

 Your Course Syllabus contains important information, guidelines and class rules for your course.
-Normally, your Course Syllabus will be included within the course content on MOODLE.
-Because your MOODLE course will not be open to you until you register for the class, we are including the Course Syllabus on this web content so that you can review them during your Orientation.
+Normally, your Course Syllabus will be included within the course content on Canvas.
+Because your Canvas course will not be open to you until you register for the class, we are including the Course Syllabus on this web content so that you can review them during your Orientation.
 Please read carefully so that you are familiar with the information and know what is expected of you throughout the courses.

 Pre-Class Reading Assignments

 The Pre-Class assignments for REGN 1 & REGN 2 are intended to provide opportunities for the student to become familiar with the structure of classes in the ADN program, and to assist the student to be ready to dive into their courses from the very first day of class.

 Reading assignments have been prepared for the first two weeks of classes for the 1st semester which includes classes with both of the faculty for the semester and for the Clinical Skills Lab.
 Students are expected to purchase their textbooks and begin the reading assignments prior to the first day of class.
 Arrangements have been made with the Bookstore to have your textbook bundles available at the time of your Face-to-Face orientation or shortly thereafter.